-You’ll likely have to deal with an insurance company when pursuing a personal injury case.
+When pursuing a personal injury case, you’ll likely have to deal with an insurance company acting in bad faith.
 Seeking compensation after an auto accident or another incident that resulted in an injury requires submitting evidence and negotiating a settlement.
-Our Tulsa insurance dispute attorneys can help you gather the evidence you need to make your case.
+Our Tulsa insurance dispute lawyers from Abel Law Firm can help you gather the evidence you need to make your case.

 Insurance companies must treat their policyholders fairly and communicate honestly about the claim.
 If there’s a breach of contract, you could pursue a bad faith claim with the help of Abel Law Firm.
-Our Tulsa insurance dispute lawyers understand the process of determining if the insurance carrier acted in bad faith and getting your claim reopened and resolved.
-Contact our skilled attorneys today at (405) 239-7046.
+Our Tulsa insurance dispute attorneys understand the process of determining if the insurance carrier acted in bad faith and getting your claim reopened and resolved.
+Contact our skilled Tulsa pesonal injury attorneys today at (405) 239-7046.

 Negotiating Your Insurance Claim